bpk667/ElFenixDeJade/escenas/rascacielos/sesion_3_rascacielos_equipo-de-asalto.md

 - **DEFENSE**: CRITICAL
 - **GRIT**: `[ ]-[ ]-[ ]-< >-[ ]-[ ]-[ ]-< >-[ ]`

-TODO: Completar habilidades
+#### Habilidades de Atsumi Kia

+**Always Prepared**
+* (Cost ⚡)
+* You always have an ace up your sleeve.
+* [Quick Action] You take out or retrieve a useful item, a piece of information, or a small, easy-to-hide weapon.

+**Lockpick**
+* Doors, safes, and vaults stand no chance against your surgically precise methods.
+* Gain a Free Re-roll when trying to pick any lock, door, or closed container.

+**Shadow**
+* Nobody can catch you.
+You’re quick and quiet as a shadow.
+* Gain a Free Re-roll when hiding, sneaking, or tailing someone.

+**BUTTERFLY STYLE**
+* (RISING DRAGON, MARTIAL STYLES)
+* You gracefully move between your enemies.
+Form and substance become one in your movements.
+* When fighting, you can always choose to roll Smooth instead of Brawn.
+* ⚡ Dancing Butterfly: Make a Reaction Roll of any kind using Smooth+Style instead of the required Skill.

 ### Planta 46

-#### Hombres lobo
+#### M1, M2, Hombres lobo

-##### M1, Hombre lobo elite 1

-- **ATTACK**: `CRITICAL`
+* **ATTACK**: `CRITICAL`
-- **DEFENSE**: `CRITICAL`
+* **DEFENSE**: `CRITICAL`

+**M1, Hombre lobo elite 1**
 - **GRIT**: `[ ]-[ ]-[ ]-[ ]-[ ]-[ ]-[ ]-[ ]`

-##### M2, Hombre lobo elite 2
+**M2, Hombre lobo elite 2**

-- **ATTACK**: `CRITICAL`
-- **DEFENSE**: `CRITICAL`
 - **GRIT**: `[ ]-[ ]-[ ]-[ ]-[ ]-[ ]-[ ]-[ ]`

-##### Features
+#### M1, M2, Habilidades de Hombres lobo elite

 **TACTICS (ENEMY FEATS, 1 FP)**

-The Enemies are well trained individuals who skillfully move through the battlefield.
+* The Enemies are well trained individuals who skillfully move through the battlefield.
 Real pros.

-When a Hero wants to use a Quick Action to get closer or farther from the Enemy, they must flip a coin.
+* When a Hero wants to use a Quick Action to get closer or farther from the Enemy, they must flip a coin.
     * Heads: the Enemy anticipates the move, the range doesn’t change, and the Hero loses their action.
     * Tails: the Hero repositions successfully.

 **MARTIAL ARTS (ENEMY FEATS, 2 FP)**

-The Enemies are skilled martial artists who perform acrobatic kicks and menacing war-cries.
+* The Enemies are skilled martial artists who perform acrobatic kicks and menacing war-cries.

-All Heroes who cannot rely on the Martial Arts Feat suffer -1 to their Action and Reaction Rolls against the Enemy while in Melee or Close Range.
+* All Heroes who cannot rely on the Martial Arts Feat suffer -1 to their Action and Reaction Rolls against the Enemy while in Melee or Close Range.

 **BEAST (MIDNIGHT WARS, ENEMY FEATS, 2 FP)**

-The Enemy are werewolves in their beast form, or other similar wild creatures.
+* The Enemy are werewolves in their beast form, or other similar wild creatures.

-Attacking the Enemy while in Melee or Close Range requires an Action Roll (💀).
+* Attacking the Enemy while in Melee or Close Range requires an Action Roll (💀).

-Heroes suffer -1 when rolling to hit the Enemy with firearms or ranged weapons.
+* Heroes suffer -1 when rolling to hit the Enemy with firearms or ranged weapons.

-#### Concubines
+#### L, Concubines

 * Atacan en formacion despues de kuzma
 * Se curan entre ellos
 * Ataca a los pjs con menos lucha (son debiles)

-##### L, Concubina 1

 - **ATTACK**: `CRITICAL`
 - **DEFENSE**: `BASIC`

+**L, Concubina 1**
 - **GRIT**: `[ ]-[ ]-[ ]-[ ]`

-##### L, Concubina 2

-- **ATTACK**: `CRITICAL`
-- **DEFENSE**: `BASIC`
+**L, Concubina 2**
 - **GRIT**: `[ ]-[ ]-[ ]-[ ]`

-##### L, Concubino 3

-- **ATTACK**: `CRITICAL`
-- **DEFENSE**: `BASIC`
+**L, Concubina 3**
 - **GRIT**: `[ ]-[ ]-[ ]-[ ]`

-##### L, Concubino 4

-- **ATTACK**: `CRITICAL`
-- **DEFENSE**: `BASIC`
+**L, Concubina 4**
 - **GRIT**: `[ ]-[ ]-[ ]-[ ]`

-##### Features
+#### L, Habilidades de Concubines

 **MEDKIT (ENEMY FEATS, 2 FP)**

-The Enemies carry experimental medicines, combat drugs, or syringes of adrenaline.
+* The Enemies carry experimental medicines, combat drugs, or syringes of adrenaline.
 Just a “little help” to keep on fighting.

-When they lose all Grit, the Enemies immediately gain 1 additional Grit and get back into the fray.
+* When they lose all Grit, the Enemies immediately gain 1 additional Grit and get back into the fray.

 **ONE STEP AHEAD (ENEMY FEATS, 2 FP)**

-The Enemies are in perfect formation and can always rely on each-other, or they are fighting on their home-turf and know the lay of the land.
+* The Enemies are in perfect formation and can always rely on each-other, or they are fighting on their home-turf and know the lay of the land.

-They leave nothing to chance.
+* They leave nothing to chance.

-The Enemies have no Weak Spot.
+* The Enemies have no Weak Spot.
 If a Hero tries to find the Enemy’s Weak Spot and succeeds, they immediately realize there is none and lose 1 Grit due to the disheartening discovery.

 #### X, Helmut Neumeyer (aka Kuzma El Empalador)